tonoriesco/Trading/README.md

 ## Release notes v0.4

 * Added a parameter file for loading data from a file in YAML format
-* Added parameter to the command line for using or not the database when runnig the trades.
+* Added parameter to the command line for using or not the database when running the trades.
-* Splited all the program in functions.
+* Split all the program in functions.
 * Defined a strategy function in the program to isolate from the rest.
-In next versions will be readed from the file
+In next versions will be read from the file
-* If DB is not used or the DB's are differents, several instances of the program can be runned in paralel.
+* If DB is not used or the DB's are different, several instances of the program can be run in parallel.
-* Concurrent work of paralel strategies with the database support.
+* Concurrent work of parallel strategies with the database support.
 * Recover the last values from the runs for each stock, index, forex pair, etc.

 Version 0.2